-Vaccine RNA can be modified by incorporating 1-methylpseudouridine, which dampens innate immune sensing and increases mRNA translation in vivo11.
-The BNT162b1 vaccine candidate that is currently investigated clinically incorporates such nucleoside-modified mRNA and encodes the RBD of the spike protein of SARS-CoV-2, a key target of virus-neutralizing antibodies12-14.
+VaccineRNA can be modified by incorporating 1-methyl-pseudouridine which dampens innate immune sensing and increases mRNA translation in vivo11.
+The BNT162b1 vaccine candidate now being studied clinically incorporates such nucleoside-modified messenger RNA (modRNA) and encodes the receptor-binding domain (RBD) of the SARS-CoV-2 spike protein, a key target of virus-neutralizing antibodies^{12-14}.
 The RBD antigen expressed by BNT162b1 is modified by the addition of a T4 fibritin-derived foldon trimerization domain to increase its immunogenicity15 by multivalent display16.
-The proper folding of the RBDs in the resulting protein construct has been confirmed by high resolution structural analysis (A.B.V. et al., manuscript in preparation).
-The vaccine RNA is formulated in lipid nanoparticles for more-efficient delivery into cells after intramuscular injection17.
-BNT162b1 is one of several RNA-based SARS-CoV-2 vaccine candidates18 that are studied in parallel for selection to advance
+The proper folding of the RBDs in the resulting protein construct has been confirmed by high resolution structural analysis (U.S., manuscript in preparation)17.
+The vaccine RNA is formulated in lipid nanoparticles (LNPs) for more efficient delivery into cells after intramuscular injection18.
+BNT162b1 is one of several RNA-based SARS-CoV-2 vaccine candidates being studied in parallel

 1New York University Langone Vaccine Center, New York, NY, USA.
 2New York University Grossman School of Medicine, New York, NY, USA.
 3University of Maryland School of Medicine, Center for Vaccine Development and Global Health, Baltimore, MD, USA.
 4Vaccine Research and Development, Pfizer Inc, Hurley, UK.
 5Vaccine Research and Development, Pfizer Inc, Pearl River, NY, USA.
 6Vaccine Research and Development, Pfizer Inc, Collegeville, PA, USA.
 7University of Texas Medical Branch, Galveston, TX, USA.
 8BioNTech, Mainz, Germany.
 9University of Rochester, Rochester, NY, USA.
 10Rochester General Hospital, Rochester, NY, USA.
 11Cincinnati Children's Hospital, Cincinnati, OH, USA.
-12These authors contributed equally: Mark J. Mulligan, Kirsten E. Lyke, Nicholas Kitchin 52e-mail: judith absalon@pfizer.com to a safety and efficacy trial.
-Here, we present the available data, up to 14 days after a second dose in adults (18-55 years of age) from an ongoing phase I/II vaccine study with BNT162b1, which is also enrolling adults who are 65-85 years of age (ClinicalTrials.gov identifier, NCT04368728).
+12These authors contributed equally: Mark J. Mulligan, Kirsten E. Lyke, Nicholas Kitchin.
+52e-mail: judith.absalon@pfizer.com for selection to advance to a safety and efficacy trial.
+Here, we present available data, through 14 days after a second dose in adults 18 to 55 years of age, from an ongoing Phase 1/2 vaccine study with BNT162b1, which is also enrolling adults 65 to 85 years of age (ClinicalTrials.gov identifier: NCT04368728).